skylerdegrote/just-write-it-noauth/README.md

 ![Just Write It Logo](images/logo-web.png "Just Write It Logo")
 # Just Write It
-A Writing Resource website for anyone interested in writing
+A Writing Resource website for anyone interested in writing.
+From beginner to expert and from fiction to non fiction.
+I'll try to include all types of resources!
+Email me at creativewritingroch@gmail.com if you have any resources to share!

 ### Author
-My name is Skyler DeGrote.
+My name is Skyler.
 I am a writer, author and software engineer.
-I love learning and as I create this website I'm learning all new languages that I've never used before.
+I love learning and as I create this website I'm learning all new languages.
 For a list of them, see below.

 ### Languages Used
 * PHP